da-dumont/personal-site/content/blog/brag-doc.md

 There are numerous advantages to documenting daily accomplishments.

-> Primarily, it's easy to overlook the multitude of achievements that transpire in our routine work life, and this holds true for your manager as well.
+> Primarily, it's easy to overlook the multitude of achievements that happen in our routine work life, and this holds true for your manager as well.

 These accomplishments can be diverse, from delivering a significant roadmap item to enhancing onboarding documentation for your team and project.